rise8-us/delivery-playbooks/docs/content/practices/assumption-risk-management.md

-# Making and Testing Assumptions
+# Managing Assumptions & Risk

 ## What is it?